act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 ## Assumptions

 - This rule assumes that there is exactly one [main block of content][] inside each [HTML web page][].
-- This rule assumes that if a "skip link" or similar instrument is provided to jump to the [main block of content][], it must be can be possible to [activate][activation] it by use of keyboard, including being part of [sequential focus navigation][] (in order to be useful for keyboard users).
+- This rule assumes that if a "skip link" or similar instrument is provided to jump to the [main block of content][], it must be possible to [activate][activation] it by use of keyboard, including being part of [sequential focus navigation][] (in order to be useful for keyboard users).
 - This rule assumes that completely removing [blocks of repeated content][block of repeated content] is sufficient to pass [Success Criterion 2.4.1 Bypass blocks][sc241].
 However, providing an [instrument][] to remove them without providing one to show them again is likely going to create other unrelated issues.
 - This rule assumes that [Success Criterion 2.4.1 Bypass blocks][sc241] only requires a way to skip repeated content located before the primary content of the page.
 If repeated content after the primary content, or non-repeated content before the primary content, needs to be skipped, this rule may pass while [Success Criterion 2.4.1 Bypass blocks][sc241] is not satisfied.
 - This rule assumes that the mean to bypass blocks is included in the content of the [HTML web page][].
 For example, server-side scripting, or a global "settings" page, can provide a functionality similar to [Block of content is collapsible][] by serving a modified version of the page; in which case this rule would fail but [Success Criterion 2.4.1 Bypass blocks][sc241] could nonetheless be satisfied.